Secure Passwords: Practical Developer Guide

 0andO,1andl,Iand|) to avoid confusion when you need to read or type a password manually. - Generate and copy: Click the generate button to create a new password instantly, then copy it to your clipboard with a single click.
 Paste it directly into your password manager for safe storage.

 The generator creates passwords using a cryptographically secure random number generator, ensuring every character is independently and uniformly selected from the available character pool.
-This means your generated password has the maximum possible entropy for its length and character set — no shortcuts, no patterns, no compromises.
+This means your generated password has the maximum possible entropy for its length and character set: no shortcuts, no patterns, no compromises.

 Try it now: Head over to the BeautiCode Password Generator and create a secure password in seconds.
-All processing happens client-side — your passwords are never transmitted over the network or stored on any server.
+All processing happens client-side; your passwords are never transmitted over the network or stored on any server.

 Password Managers: Why You Need One

-- 1Password — Excellent user experience with a polished interface, strong security architecture featuring a unique Secret Key system, and robust family/team sharing capabilities.
+- 1Password — Excellent user experience with a polished interface, strong security architecture featuring a unique Secret Key system, and solid family/team sharing capabilities.
 The Watchtower feature alerts you to compromised or weak passwords.

 - Bitwarden — Open-source and regularly audited, offering a generous free tier that covers most individual needs.
 Ideal for privacy-conscious users who want full transparency into the codebase and the ability to self-host.